 Attending college can help students start their adult lives on the right track.
 At college, you’ll gain a priceless education, make lifelong connections, and set yourself up for a successful career.
 A lot of students, especially those from minority backgrounds, may be intimidated by attending college.
 Tuition costs can be daunting and may discourage students from even applying.

 Luckily, there are thousands of scholarships available to help underrepresented students go further in school.
-Here at Minorities to Majorities, our goal is to help you find scholarships so you can pay for college with peace of mind.
-Contact us so you can join the thousands of students we’ve helped in an efficient search for postsecondary school funds.
+Here at GrantEd our goal is to help you find scholarships so you can pay for college with peace of mind.
+Sign up today so you can join the thousands of students we’ve helped in an efficient search for postsecondary school funds.